AkinaAcct/ANVim/README.md

 After this, enter nvim and wait for the plugin to be installed, and you have completed the ANVim installation.

+> [!NOTE]
+> If you need a more stable version, use the version with the release tag.

 ## Usage

 ANVim is based on [LazyVim](https://github.com/LazyVim/LazyVim), so ANVim's key mapping is not very different from LazyVim's and you can get started very quickly.